thegameofcode/iris/docs/es/README.md

 </div>
 ```

-El *welcome.js* no tendría nada de particular:
+El archivo *welcome.js* no tendría nada de particular:

 ```js
 //In welcome.js